 Two of the same item (say, matching armchairs) creates symmetry.
 But with the exception of dining chairs, any more than that creates boredom.
 While the mix we have now isn’t something I want to keep forever, I would rather die than walk into a furniture store and buy a matching sofa, armchair, coffee table, end table and china cabinet which 1.5 million other people have also used to define their living room.
 Balance is more important than identical.

 Sure, it takes more time to source pieces individually, and in the meantime there might be a few gaps.
 But that leaves room for serendipity – the happy chance discovery.
-The trinket you found on vacation (or, in our case on more than one occasion: the antique furniture that gets squished into the back of the car with the dog).
+The trinket you found on vacation (or, in our case on more than one occasion: the antique furniture found during a road trip that gets squished into the back of the car with the dog).
 The anniversary gift.
 Another shelf for your growing collection of ___.

 A flour sack from the Congo; our dog; Louis Armstrong playing my husband’s trumpet; a wedding photo; a handwritten note; two snapshots of family from our rehearsal dinner; and an example of my husband’s photography.

 Much like the above, just because you have a blank space on your wall, don’t go down to Bed Bath & Beyond and buy a poster that sort of matches your colors (and those of 20% of the rest of the country).
 I really believe everyone, no matter their budget, has within reach an interesting, unique and meaningful assortment of art.
 A few options to use alone or in combination:

 - Family photographs – think beyond annual school pictures and family portraits.
 Consider candids, pictures of scenery from your last vacation or just a shot of that building across town you’ve always liked.